-The latest completed actuarial valuation was based upon data and assumptions as of June 30, 2022.
+The latest completed actuarial valuation was based upon data and assumptions as of June 30, 2023.
 The actuary recommended in this valuation that the current contribution rates of 17.40% of payroll for employers be increased beginning July 1, 2024.
 The Board has adopted a phased-in approach that will increase the employer contribution by 2 percent each state fiscal year beginning July 1, 2024, and thereafter until the rate reaches the amount recommended by the actuary and approved by the Board.
+However, during the 2024 legislative session, the legislature canceled the Board's approach and introduced its own schedule of lower contribution increases.
 Active members will continue to contribute 9.00% of payroll.
-There are 144,416 active members as of June 30, 2022.
+There are 145,985 active members as of June 30, 2023.

-The total pension liabilities (TPL) for the Governmental Accounting Standards Board Statement No. 67 (GASB 67) are based on the June 30, 2022 actuarial valuation and are rolled forward using actuarial techniques to the measurement date of June 30, 2023.
-The actuarial assumptions used for the purposes of determining the TPL as of June 30, 2023 were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2022, including the change to a 7.00% investment return assumption.
+The total pension liabilities (TPL) for the Governmental Accounting Standards Board Statement No. 67 (GASB 67) are based on the June 30, 2023 actuarial valuation and are rolled forward using actuarial techniques to the measurement date of June 30, 2024.
+The actuarial assumptions used for the purposes of determining the TPL as of June 30, 2024 were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2022.